ibportugal/mms142-groupk-2023.github.io/README.md

 **Faster Integration**

 Since Low-code and no-code provide pre-built templates and drag-and-drop reusable components, it requires less time in coding and, as mentioned earlier, in fixing errors.
 It also reduces the time needed to connect with databases.
-One of the blogs from Appian even exclaimed that Low-code and No-code platforms "dramatically accelerate development" and claimed that time is no longer a barrier to productivity.
+One of the blogs from Appian even exclaimed that Low-code and No-code platforms "_dramatically accelerate development_" and claimed that time is no longer a barrier to productivity.
 A study conducted by McKinsey & Company (2022) disclosed that low-code and no-code technologies have the potential to accelerate development time by 90%.
-After all, the features of low-code and no-code platforms such as pre-built templates, drag-and-drop components, query builders, etc are designed to speed up the development and launch of products.
+After all, the features of low-code and no-code platforms such as pre-built templates, drag-and-drop components, query builders, etc. are designed to speed up the development and launch of products.

 **Increased Productivity**